-Super easy recipe for a Raw Strawberry Cheesecake that no one will notice is dairy, gluten and refined sugar free.
-Try this healthy simple cheesecake recipe today.
+The best raw vegan strawberry cheesecake.
+Easy recipe for a no bake Raw Strawberry Cheesecake that no one will notice is dairy, gluten and refined sugar free.
+This strawberry cake is paleo and made with cashew nuts.

 The topping is strawberries sweetened with dates and thickened with the super healthy chia seeds.
 Cashews, lemon, vanilla and a small amount of maple syrup make a zesty creamy and dreamy centre.
 Bottomed off with dates, almonds and coconut all smooshed together.